zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Maria: Please let me pay for it and I’ll make sure he never enters your store again.
 What did he take and how much do I owe you?

-Store Owner: I told you that it’s not the cost of t he item.
+Store Owner: I told you that it’s not the cost of the item.
 It’s the principle.

 Maria: What exactly did my son take?